jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 (3) The strategy rules in an order made under this section are deemed to be regulations for the purposes of the Regulations (Disallowance) Act 1989.

 ### 69 Duties of Ministers in relation to proposed national pest management strategies
-(1) The Minister shall not recommend the making of an order under section 68 of this Act making a national pest management strategy—
-  (a) where the Minister has appointed a board of inquiry to inquire into and report on the proposed strategy, without considering—
+(1) The Minister shall not recommend the making of an order under section 68 making a national pest management strategy— (a) where the Minister has appointed a board of inquiry to inquire into and report on the proposed strategy, without considering—
     (i) the report, and any recommendations, of the board; and (ii) a report on that report, any such recommendations, and the strategy itself, made to the Minister by the appropriate chief executive:
   (b) in any other case, without considering a report on the strategy made to the Minister by the appropriate chief executive.
 (1A) Where the proposed strategy has not been considered by a board of inquiry, the Minister must not recommend the making of a strategy if that strategy differs significantly in its effect from the relevant provisions in the proposal notified in accordance with section 62.
-(2) The Minister shall not recommend the making of an order under section 68 of this Act making a national pest management strategy unless satisfied, on reasonable grounds,—
+(2) The Minister shall not recommend the making of an order under section 68 making a national pest management strategy unless satisfied, on reasonable grounds,—
-  (a) of the matters specified in section 57(1) of this Act; and (b) that there is likely to be adequate funding for the implementation of the strategy for its proposed duration or 5 years (whichever is the shorter); and
+  (a) of the matters specified in section 57(1); and (b) that there is likely to be adequate funding for the implementation of the strategy for its proposed duration or 5 years (whichever is the shorter); and
   (c)